StephanieHhnbrg/EquiSense/README.md

 3. Response Evaluation: Assess the generated responses using criteria such as bias, ... .

 #### Features
-✏️ Customizable Prompts - The prompts used for the prompt generation and the response evaluation/rating can be customized.
+✏️ Customizable Prompts - The prompts used for the prompt generation and the response evaluation/rating can be customized. \
-🌐 Multilanguage support - By customizing the prompts and translate them to an other language, prompts, responses and ratings will be generated in this custom language.
+🌐 Multilanguage support - By customizing the prompts and translate them to an other language, prompts, responses and ratings will be generated in this custom language. \
-📋 Excel Export and Import - To save the generated data, it can be exported into an .xlsx file, which can be imported in another session to continue the user's journey.
+📋 Excel Export and Import - To save the generated data, it can be exported into an .xlsx file, which can be imported in another session to continue the user's journey. \
+🔍 Personalized Criteria - The user can define their own criteria for rating GenAIs responses.

 ### Tutorial
 To execute any request to a GenAI API, you must provide a valid API key for the selected service.